 Wildcat Covered Bridge

-To see this bridge, drive west from Eugene toward the coast on Highway 126 for 33 miles to Siuslaw Road (Whitaker Creek/Clay Creek recreation turnoff).
+Drive west from Eugene on Highway 126 toward the coast for 33 miles to Siuslaw Road (Whitaker Creek/Clay Creek recreation turnoff).
 This is 12 miles east of the Oregon 126/36 junction in Mapleton, if approaching from the coast.
 Turn south, drive a couple hundred feet, then take the underpass north to Austa Road.
-The bridge is less than a mile farther.
+The bridge is less than a half mile farther.

 To learn more about Eugene, Lane County, and western Oregon, visit 365 and More Things to do in Lane County, Oregon on Facebook.
 You'll see hundreds of pictures and links to discover the beauty and attractions of this special area.